ykim18mica/mica-gd220/README.md

 - Assignments:
   - Finish the project.
   - Make sure you **test** before you submit.
 Test with different window size.
 Test on different computers.
-  - Do not just show your website, but prepare to *talk* about your process and project.
+  - Do not just show your website, but prepare to *talk* about your process and project (content and design).
 Pretend the audience doesn't know anything about your work.
   - Upload the finished project folder on Google Drive **before** class starts.

 ### Week 16